The Met Fifth Avenue: Architecture

 The Met measures almost 1/4 mi long and with more than 2 e6ft2 of floor space, more than 20 times the size of the original 1880 building.
 The museum building is an accretion of over 20 structures, most of which are not visible from the exterior.
 The City of New York owns the museum building and contributes utilities, heat, and some of the cost of guardianship.

+In the early 1890s, the Austrian-born sculptor Karl Bitter was selected to provide the sculptural motifs for the new building's monumental entrance facade.
+In the spandrels of the museum's central structure, he placed six portrait medallions of famed Renaissance artists Raphael, Michelangelo, Albrecht Dürer, Rembrandt, Donato Bramante, and Diego Velázquez.
+On the extensions flanking either side of the larger central structure, he also designed four caryatids that represented different artistic fields: painting, sculpture, architecture, and music.
+The most elaborate sculptural feature of the facade was intended to be four sculpture groupings representing major epochs in the history of art: Ancient, Classical, Renaissance, and Modern.
+A lack of funds and disagreement over how to represent "modern art", led that element of the facade's design to be abandoned; the only vestige of these planned sculptures is four pyramids of roughly-hewn limestone atop the columns.

 Interior

 The building houses numerous galleries, including the Anna Wintour Costume Center and Astor Court, along with other spaces, including the Thomas J. Watson Library and the Robert Goldwater Library.

 The Charles Engelhard Court of the American Wing features the facade of the Branch Bank of the United States, a Wall Street bank that was facing demolition in 1913.